What is Uranium Glass?

 1) Vaseline Glass.
 This was usually called “Canary” in earlier glass factory catalogs.
 The term “Vaseline Glass” was probably used first in the 1940s or 1950s – because of its similarity to the color of Vaseline petroleum jelly at that time (the color of Vaseline now is not quite yellow, but closer to a whitish or grayish off-clear).

-The color has also seen renewed popularity in recent years, especially after the 1970s, with such companies as Imperial Glass Company, Mosser Glass Company, Fenton Art Glass Company, and Boyd’s Crystal Art Glass producing considerable quantities of Vaseline.
+The color has also seen renewed popularity in recent years, especially after the 1970s, with such companies as Imperial Glass Company, Mosser Glass Company, Fenton Art Glass Company, and Boyd’s Crystal Art Glass producing considerable quantities of new Vaseline glass.

 Canary / Vaseline Glass "Hobnail" pattern mug, dating from the 1880s-1890s.